DKudryavtsev/BZCAT-Clustering/README.md

 ## 1. About the project

-This is a repository for the cluster analysis of the blazars from the BZCAT catalog (Massaro et al., 2015, Ap&SS, 357, 75).
+This is a repository for the cluster analysis of the blazars from the Roma-BZCAT catalog (Massaro et al., 2015, Ap&SS, 357, 75).
 The aim is to divide the objects into groups with more or less similar properties to further analyze the differences between them and possibly obtain some insighths into the nature of this type of active galactic nuclei (AGNs).

-The feature space for the clustering has been choosen with a simple approach: "all" available independent features.
-As well, the dependent ones are used if they are of the same nature, in this case the first PCA component of them is the feature.
+The feature space for the clustering has been choosen with a simple general approach: all possible features related to the physics of the objects.
+We'll discuss the selection of characteristics for the model dataset in the paper currently prepared.

 It is worth noting that blazars is quite a homogenious class of AGNs, which has been some kind of a challenge for the project.
-The other problem is a deficiency of data: out of the 3561 blazars from the catalog, only 800 objects had all the "clustering features" measured.
-To fill the missing data the probabilistic PCA approach have been used.
-I analyze both the "short" version of the catalog and the total result with the PPCA-imputed values, comparing the results.
+The other problem is a deficiency of data: out of the 3561 blazars from the catalog, only about 800 objects had all the model dataset characteristics measured.
+To fill the missing data, the probabilistic PCA (pPCA) approach have been used.
+We analyze both the "short" version of the catalog and the total result with the pPCA-imputed values, comparing the results (about 90% consistency).

-The general clustering workflow therefore is as follows:
+The general clustering workflow is as follows:
 * probabilistic PCA to guess the missing values;
-* classical PCA to reduce dependent values into one primary component
-* general dimensionality reduction using PCA
+* PCA dimensionality reduction
-* clustering: k-means or Gaussian mixture
+* k-means clustering

 Some other algorithms have also been tested to look for the best metrics, but they are not included in the final noteooks for clarity.

+The project has been reported at the conference ["Modern instruments and methods in astronomy"](https://crimea-2023.crao.ru/), the proceedings is going to be published in Acta Astrophysica Taurica.
+We have been also preparing a paper with more detailed description of the dataset, clustering, and results.

 ## 2. The data